Resolving the Scales of the Quark-Gluon Plasma with Energy Correlators

 Our calculations highlight in a spectacular fashion the ability of the correlators to identify the presence of dynamics at a given scale.
 There are two reasons that we find this particularly promising for applications to heavy-ion collisions.
-First, the scales of the QGP imprint themselves as \emph{rational} changes in the slope of the correlator at scales set by dimensional analysis.
+First, the scales of the QGP imprint themselves as large changes in the slope of the correlator, generating cusps and peaks, at scales set by dimensional analysis.
 Therefore, even in the absence of precise theoretical control, one can robustly identify the scales.
 Indeed, they are visible by eye.
 Second, the medium modification observed in the energy correlators \emph{cannot} be explained by modifying the quark/gluon fraction, or by biases in the jet $p_T$ selection.
-These effects only modify the correlator distribution \emph{logarithmically} (through modifications of the anomalous dimensions), but do not introduce features with rational shifts in scaling dimension.
+These effects only modify the correlator distribution \emph{logarithmically} (through modifications of the anomalous dimensions), without introducing changes of sign in the angular dimension, preventing the generation of cusps and peaks.
 To our knowledge, this is a unique feature of the energy correlators, making them an ideal observable to probe the complicated multi-scale dynamics of the QGP.
 For other recent approaches aiming at resolving the time structure of the QGP, see~\cite{Apolinario:2017sob,Andres:2019eus,Apolinario:2020uvt}.

 While we demonstrated the potential of our approach for the specific case of the EEC for in-medium massless jets, there are many generalizations of our philosophy which can shed further light on the dynamics of the QGP.
 A natural generalisation is to higher point correlators, which have been shown to provide interesting insights into vacuum jets \cite{Chen:2019bpb,Chen:2020adz,Holguin:2022epo,Komiske:2022enw,Chen:2022swd}.
 Correlators involving heavy quarks are also particularly interesting in the medium, since they introduce another intrinsic scale, and are not often pair produced, allowing them to be tracked through the medium (for recent interesting uses of heavy quarks, see e.g.~\cite{Cunqueiro:2018jbh,ALICE:2021aqk,Apolinario:2022vzg,Ke:2022gkq}).
 Finally, we have focused on the perturbative region of the EEC, but it would be also interesting to study medium modifications to the hadronisation transition, which has already been analysed in vacuum \cite{Komiske:2022enw}.